nexpy/nexpy/doc/source/pythongui.rst

     Overplots the selected tree item in the plotting pane.
 This only works on one-dimensional data.

+    .. note:: The new plot is overlaid on the original plot using the same axis limits.
+If some of the new data lies outside the original plotting limits, the slider limits are increased to cover the expanded range.

 **Add Data**
     Adds data to the selected tree item.
 If the selected item is a group, the added data can be a group or field.
 If the selected item is a field, the